The monument to Beckham’s Stuart Horse Artillery is east of Gettysburg on the East Cavalry Battlefield. (East Cavalry Battlefield – north tour map)

 Casualties not reported.

-Stuart’s horse artillery was commanded by Major Robert F. Beckham, a Virginian who had graduated from West Point (USMA 1859) just before the war.
-He would go on to become the commander of the artillery of Hood’s Army of the Tennessee, where he would be mortally wounded in the November, 1864 Battle of Franklin.
+Stuart’s horse artillery was commanded by Major Robert F. Beckham, a Virginian who had graduated from West Point (West Point Class of 1859) just before the war.
+He would go on to become the commander of the artillery of Hood’s Army of the Tennessee, where he was mortally wounded in the November, 1864 Battle of Franklin.